mholling/nswtopo/README.markdown

       - 149.383789
       - 149.489746

-(When specifying coordinates in UTM you must specify the UTM zone, which in NSW will be 54, 55 or 56.)

-Alternatively, you can specify a single coordinate for the map's centre, and a physical size for the map.
+Alternatively, you can specify a single coordinate for the map's centre, and a physical size for the map at the scale you specify (1:25000 by default).
 The map size should be in units of `mm`, `cm` or `in`.
 For example:

     zone: 55
     easting: 691750